 Creating Academic Support Systems for Success: Story of Oliver P.

 " You get handed work left right and center regardless of what is going on in your other classes… college will overwhelm you.
 You will always be overloaded.
 Understanding how to take that massive workload and prioritize things and make choices.
-Making these prioritization points on what will benefit me in the future is what I learned from EFC.
-One of the very valuable things.
-There wasn’t a weekend where I had to spend the whole weekend studying.
-I didn’t have to pick and choose.
-I felt like I was making the right choice. "
+Making these prioritization points on what will benefit me in the future is what I learned from EFC. "

 — Oliver P. —